 People rising above their personal political choices and supporting AAP: Kejriwal

-Chief Minister Arvind Kejriwal said in this election people are thinking about the future of Delhi and their family by rising above their personal political choices and supporting AAP.
+Delhi Chief Minister Arvind Kejriwal said in this election people are thinking about the future of Delhi and their family by rising above their personal political choices and supporting the Aam Aadmi Party.
+The AAP's national convenor exuded confidence that people would vote for his party in large numbers.

 Delhi Assembly polls will be held on February 8 and the counting of votes will take place on February 11.